PepejHa4ker/Dayz-PromocodeMod/README.md

 ## PromocodeMod is a server mod that allows you to create and flexibly configure personal promocodes for players.
 [Steam Workshop](https://steamcommunity.com/workshop/filedetails/?id=2780196589)

-    It allows to:
+### It allows to:
 - Spawn items with attachments (e.g. Riffle with the scope and magazine)
 - Set promocode max usages per player (Global max usages in future)
 - Set promocode cooldown per player (Global cooldowns in future)
 - Create temp promocodes.
 Temporarily give players access to promocodes, after the expiration date, the promocode will automatically become unavailabler.

-    How to create promocode:
+### How to create promocode:
-       - Go to server profile folder and open the PromocodeMod folder
+- Go to the server profile folder and open the PromocodeMod folder
 - config.json allows you to change base promocode command
 - Promocode folder contains all promocodes.
 To create a new one you have to create new .json file (e.g. first_promocode.json where first_promocode is a promocode id) and set up new promocode
 ### Usage:
 - To use promocode you have to enter the command defined in the config.json file and then the id of the promocode (e.g. .promocode start)

-### Example promocode: (start.json file)
+## Example promocode: (start.json file)

 ```{
     "entry_id": "start",